Technion-Programming-Languages/PL-236319-Spr-2025/Material/Tutorials/sml/introduction.md

 <!-- .element: data-thebe-executable-sml data-language="text/x-ocaml" -->

-* *if-else* is not a control structure, but an expression! (a bit like trinary operators in C).
+* *if-else* is not a control structure, but an expression! (a bit like trinary operators in C)
-* The two possible outcomes must be of the same type.
+* The two possible outcomes must be of the same type
-* *else* is mandatory.
+* *else* is mandatory
 ---

 ### Mapping - functions